 Children may be thrilled by the end of the school year, but summer break can be stressful for parents.
-While all children do better with structure and routine, those with special needs depend on the predictable “safe zone” that school provides.
+While all children do better with structure and routine, some require a predictable “safe zone” that the school provides.
 Without it, they are more prone to anxiety, oppositional behavior, and tantrums.
 Here are six tips to help keep your child on track so summer can be as rewarding as possible for everyone.

 Tips for Summer Break

 - Maintain your Schedule.
 It helps to maintain the school year’s daily schedule as much as possible, such as mealtimes and bedtimes.
 It can be very tempting to let your kids stay up late and sleep in, but in the long run, sticking to the same schedule pays off by keeping your child more comfortable and, in turn, more cooperative.

 - Make a Visual Schedule.
 Kids benefit from posted schedules that outline what will happen throughout the day.
 Depending on your child’s developmental level, simple pictures can help too.